BP chief's annual pay more than doubles to £10m

 Both of the energy firms have gained as oil and gas prices spiked following Russia's invasion of Ukraine.

-BP and other energy giants have faced criticism over the extent of their profits at a time when high energy prices have helped push up the cost of living.
+BP and others in the industry have faced criticism over the extent of their profits at a time when high energy prices have helped push up the cost of living.

 In late 2021, Mr Looney said high oil and gas prices turned his company into a "cash machine".